Trading Glass

 When Not to Use Time Exits

 Time exits are less useful in two scenarios.
-First, during strong trending conditions where higher-timeframe structure is clearly in your favor -- here, patience is rewarded and premature time exits cut winners.
+First, during strong trending conditions where higher-timeframe structure is clearly in your favor -- here, patience is rewarded and premature time exits cut winners; the right tool there is a structural trailing stop, not a clock.
 Second, on swing trades where the thesis explicitly requires multi-session holding.

 The rule of thumb: the shorter your timeframe, the more weight time deserves as an exit signal.
 For scalps and intraday trades, time is one of your most reliable exit indicators.